WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 We’ve deployed floor markers, elevator screen messaging and signage to remind everyone to keep an appropriate physical distance when queuing anywhere within the common areas of the building.

-We require all our tenants and contractors to advise us immediately of any suspected or confirmed cases of COVID-19 in the building.
+We require all our tenants to advise us immediately of any suspected or confirmed cases of COVID-19 in the building.
 We will continue to notify all key tenant representatives of any such instances via tenant bulletin.

-Elevator screens are in place to remind people to deploy hygiene best practices.
+Posters and elevator screens are in place to remind people to deploy hygiene best practices.

 Where relevant, food court seating and common area seating has been reduced or removed to meet mandated criteria for appropriate physical distancing.